euruko/2022.euruko.org/src/tickets.md

 ## Supporters

-Euruko is brought to you by our [sponsors](/#sponsors), all attendees, and these fine people who were nice enought to splurge for a supporter ticket.
+Euruko is brought to you by our [sponsors](/#sponsors), all attendees, and these fine people who were nice enough to splurge for a supporter ticket.

 {% render "tickets/supporters", site: site %}